Robinbux/Scorca/README.md

 | `MAX_BOARDS` | 4,000 | Maximum number of boards to track |
 | `SECONDS_PER_PLAYER` | 300 | Time allocated per player (in seconds) |

+- Contact Robin in case of any inquiry (rb.stoehr@gmail.com)
+- ⁠The licence is CC-BY-ND 4.0.